angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 I view it as a necessary evil.
 It's a cantrip that can be cast off any color of mana, and it's a "saved draw" which is a concept you'll be familiar with if you've played or read about other iterations of Doomsday decks.
-It also is useful for sneaking an extra storm into your piles, which I'll cover more in depth later.
+It also is useful for sneaking an extra _Storm_ into your piles, which I'll cover more in depth later.

 > Isn't playing Thoughtseize alongside Doomsday and Draw4's a ton of life loss?